homeymusic/mami.codi.R/README.md

 six of the large-scale behavioral experiments.

-Because spatial and temporal information is encoded via different mechanisms by the cochlea, we assume that the wavelength and frequency tolerances will have different values.
+Because spatial and temporal information is encoded via different mechanisms by the cochlea, we assumed that the wavelength and frequency tolerances would have different values.

 So, our tolerance searches were two-dimensional.
+We searched for combinations of frequency tolerance and wavelength tolerance.
 The image below is a sample of a 2D tolerance search using the harmonic experiment from large-scale behavioral study.

 ![Two-dimensional tolerance search for frequency and wavelength tolerance values for finding rational fractions for tone